The Ultimate 1-Day Guide to Isla Mujeres – What to Do in 24 Hours

-Take a spin on a golf cart, moped or bicycle (all of which can be rented for an additional price), or simply walk through the town and along the beach and take in the small town vibe and undeniable charm of Isla Mujeres.
+Take a spin on a golf cart, moped or bicycle (all of which can be rented for an additional price), or simply walk through the town and along the beach and take in the small-town vibe and undeniable charm of Isla Mujeres.

 Please note: you’ll need to take along a driver’s license and credit card (or sufficient cash for a deposit) if you do decide to rent a vehicle.

-Afterwards, you’ll head back to the catamaran for the approximately thirty-minute sail back to Cancun and from there your transfer back to your hotel in Playa del Carmen.
+Afterward, you’ll head back to the catamaran for the approximately thirty-minute sail back to Cancun and from there your transfer back to your hotel in Playa del Carmen.